Tom McNair (surgeon): Surgical career

 In 1958 he became senior registrar to the Regius Professor of Clinical Surgery, Sir John Bruce.
 He was invited at this stage to become editor of the popular textbook Emergency Surgery, previously written by Henry Hamilton Bailey.
 McNair edited the 8th and 9th editions.
+In 1958 he was also elected a member of the Harveian Society of Edinburgh.

 He was awarded the MD degree for his thesis "On observations on visceral pain, with special reference to the pain originating in the testis" in 1960.
 He then spent a year in Chicago, training with Dr Warren H Cole at the Surgery Department of the University of Illinois before being appointed consultant surgeon to the Eastern General Hospital, Edinburgh.
 His final consultant appointment was a joint appointment as surgeon in Chalmers Hospital and the Edinburgh Royal Infirmary. where he became consultant in administrative charge of one of the general surgical units.
 In 1964 he was instrumental in establishing the Accident and Emergency Department in the Royal Infirmary.
 In the early part of his career he was a general surgeon but latterly he specialised increasingly in colo-rectal surgery.

 He became renowned for a surgical technique that was methodical, precise and painstakingly meticulous.
 His reputation was such that he came to be regarded as the local "surgeons' surgeon."

 His surgical expertise and distinction was recognised in 1977 when he was appointed Surgeon to The Queen in Scotland.

-McNair was elected Vice-President of the Royal College of Surgeons of Edinburgh in 1980 and President of the College in 1985.
+McNair was elected vice-president of the Royal College of Surgeons of Edinburgh in 1980 and president of the college in 1985.

 He had long been an advocate of reform of the FRCS examinations and those reforms came to fruition during his presidency.
 For his contributions to examination reform he was awarded the silver medal of the Royal College of Surgeons of England.

 Further recognition came with his appointment in 1988 as a Commander of the Order of the British Empire (CBE).